hadi-heydarzade89/motorola/public_html/wp-content/plugins/login-as-user/README.txt

 5. Settings.

 == Changelog ==
+= 26-Apr-2024 : v1.5.0 =
+* Improved handling of user_id and redirect_to parameters in the [login_as_user] shortcode for enhanced functionality.
+Documentation updated: https://docs.web357.com/article/102-shortcode-login-as-user

 = 18-Apr-2024 : v1.4.9 =
 * Fully compatible with WordPress v6.5.x and WooCommerce v8.8.x
 * CSS Bug fixed: The "Login as User" button is currently overflowing its column within the table.
 [Thank you, Anthony Grullon]